-Log entries received by Stackdriver Logging can be exported to Google Cloud Storage buckets, Google BigQuery datasets, and Google Cloud Pub/Sub topics.
+Log entries received by Stackdriver Logging can be exported to Cloud Storage buckets, BigQuery datasets, and Cloud Pub/Sub topics.
 You export logs by configuring log sinks, which then continue to export log entries as they arrive in Stackdriver Logging.
 A sink includes a destination and a filter that selects the log entries to export.

 Metrics are a feature of Stackdriver Monitoring.
 A logs-based metric is a metric whose value is the number of log entries that match a filter that you specify.
 Creation of logs-based metrics is restricted according to your service tier.

 An audit log is a permanent log written by a GCP service to record administrative or user actions.
 Audit logs appear in projects alongside other logs.
 For more information, see Audit Logs.

 Most logs can be read by anyone with Viewer access to the project.
 Reading private logs requires Owner access to the project.
 You can also share the ability to read logs in a project using Google Identity and Access Management .
 For more information, see Access Control.